zhrexx/fe/doc/capi.md

 ## Creating a ptr
 The `ptr` object type is provided to allow for custom objects.
-By default no type checking is performed and thus pointers must be wrapped by the user and tagged to assure type safety if more than one type of pointer is used.
+By default, no type checking is performed, and thus pointers must be wrapped by the user and tagged to ensure type safety if more than one type of pointer is used.

 A `ptr` object can be created by using the `fe_ptr()` function.